digitranslab/jumpstart/docs/versioned_docs/version-1.x.x/data-sources/mariadb.md

 </div>

-Click on **Test connection** button to verify if the credentials are correct and that the database is accessible to ToolJet server.
+Click on **Test connection** button to verify if the credentials are correct and that the database is accessible to JumpStart server.
 Click on **Save** button to save the data source.

 ## Querying MariaDB